Methylphenidate Oral SolutionPronunciation

 Each mL of Methylphenidate Hydrochloride Oral Solution 10 mg/5 mL contains 2 mg of methylphenidate hydrochloride USP.

-In addition, Methylphenidate Hydrochloride Oral Solution also contains the following inactive ingredients: hydrochloric acid, polyethylene glycol 1450, glycerin, N&A grape flavor FM-4727, water and if necessary, sodium hydroxide to adjust pH.
+In addition, Methylphenidate Hydrochloride Oral Solution also contains the following inactive ingredients: PEG 1450, glycerin, phosphoric acid, grape flavor, and purified water.

 Methylphenidate Oral Solution - Clinical Pharmacology